Ranking Structure

 2. Assist in day to day operations within the division.

-3. In charge of promoting the major and lt general for the squad or squads that they oversee.
+3. In charge of promoting the Major and LT General for the squad(s) that they oversee.

-4. Handles getting the information of squad tags, clubs, cms and other needed information to the new general or generals that they oversee.
+4. Handles getting the information of squad tags, clubs, cms and other needed information to the new general(s) that they oversee.

-5. Must attend at least two squad meetings a month of the squads that they oversee.
+5. Attend at least two squad meetings a month of the squad(s) that they oversee.

-7. Assist the division leader when needed.
+8. Assist the division leader when needed.

-8. Attend weekly division meeting.
+9. Attend the weekly division meeting.

 General